-Section 16(a) of the Urban Mass Transportation Act of 1964, as amended, declares as national policy that urban public transportation, which can be effectively used shall be available to the elderly and handicapped.
-How to implement this national policy; however, is still a question.
+Section 16b(a) of the Urban Mass Transportation Act of 1964, as amended, declares as national policy that urban public transportation which can be effectively used shall be available to the elderly and handicapped.
+How to effectively carry out this national policy; however, is still a question.
 Attempts by Congress to address the transportation needs of the elderly and handicapped have spanned over the last several years; however, the problems associated with the implementation of these laws have prevented significant change in the mobility of this portion of our population.

-The first attempt by Congress was in the form of an amendment in 1970 to the Urban Mass Transportation Act introduced by Congressman Mario Biaggi of New York City.
+The first attempt by Congress was in the form of an amendment in 1970 to the Urban Mass Transportation Act introducted by Congressman Mario Biaggi of New York City.
 This amendment is Section 16(a) discussed above.
 The reaction to this amendment was not overwhelming.
-Mr. George Cronin addressed this reaction in a statement presented to the Governor's Committee on Aging - Research Utilization Workshop:
+Mr. George Cronin addressed this reaction in a statement entitled, "Transportation fcr Older Americans" presented to the Governor's Committee on Aging - Research utilization Workshop on February 25, 1975, in San Antonio, Texas.
+In his statement Mr. Cronin Said: